Skip to Main Content

 • Upset stomach, stomach pain, constipation, or diarrhea

-Many of these symptoms can occur due to physical illness or as a side effect of living with a difficult medical diagnosis.
-A mental health provider can help families understand anxiety symptoms and how to best manage them.
+Many symptoms can occur due to physical illness or as a side effect of living with a difficult medical diagnosis.
+A mental health provider can help you understand anxiety symptoms and how best to manage them.

-Talk to your care team if a child’s anxiety symptoms get worse, interfere with daily activities, or continue even after the stressful event is over.
+Talk to your care team if a child’s anxiety symptoms get worse, affect daily activities or relationships, or continue even after the stressful event is over.

 Anxiety disorders in children and teens

-An anxiety disorder is ongoing fear or worry that interferes with a person’s daily life or causes extreme distress.
+An anxiety disorder is ongoing fear or worry that negatively affects a person’s daily life or causes extreme distress.

-Usually, what we consider anxiety is part of a normal range of thoughts and emotions.
-However, symptoms of anxiety may also indicate an anxiety disorder or other mental illness that needs specific treatment.
-Talk to your care team if a child’s anxiety symptoms get worse, interfere with daily activities, or continue even after the stressful event is over.
+Usually, anxiety is part of a normal range of thoughts and emotions.
+But symptoms of anxiety that negatively impact daily life or do not improve may also signal an anxiety disorder or other mental illness that needs treatment.

 Types of anxiety disorders

-• Cause health problems and physical symptoms like headaches, stomach pain, nausea, or diarrhea
+• Cause health problems and physical symptoms such as headaches, stomach pain, nausea, or diarrhea

 • Interfere with medical care and procedures